AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 #### 400

-Missing or invalid inputs, or the User limit exceeded for Tenant.
+Missing or invalid inputs, or the User limit exceeded for tenant.

 #### 401